vuejs/it.vuejs.org/src/api/index.md

 - **Dettagli:**

-  Updates the element's `textContent`.
+  Updates the elemento's `textContent`.

   Internally, `{% raw %}{{ Mustache }}{% endraw %}` interpolations are also compiled as a `v-text` directive on a textNode.
-The directive form requires a wrapper element, but offers slightly better performance and avoids FOUC (Flash of Uncompiled Content).
+The directive form requires a wrapper elemento, but offers slightly better performance and avoids FOUC (Flash of Uncompiled Content).

 - **Esempio:**